xt0fer/reveal-slides/md/IOChapter.md

 - Serialization is safe if all instance variables are primitives, enums, or other Serializable objects
 - Collections are Serializable if their elements are.

-Shared references to a serialized object must match after deserialization
+Note: Shared references to a serialized object must match after deserialization

 -
 ### transient modifier